Quick Quiz

 Option b – moment of inertia and angular velocity

-(B) spherical mirror of magnification 3
+(B) a spherical mirror with magnification of 3

-(C) the objective of the compound microscope
+(C) the objective of a compound microscope

-(D) the objective of retracting the telescope
+(D) the objective lens of a refracting telescope

 (A) 3 joule